transpine/devfac-py-logger/README.md

 ```

 ## features
-- 0.2
-  - At jupyter notebook there will be NO filename and line number
+- At jupyter notebook there will be NO filename and line number(0.1)
     ```
     [2021-11-09 23:01:34.591][WRN] warning log
     ```